kucukbays/bare-metal-raspberry-pi/README.md

 # bare-metal-raspberry-pi

+### Credits

+This work is based on [Brian Sidebotham's tutorial](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-1/) on bare metal programming in C.

 ### Build & Run

 CMake is required for platform-independent compilation of bare-metal-raspberry-pi.
 If you do not have CMake installed on your computer, please click [here](https://cmake.org/download/) to go to the official website of CMake and install CMake version 3.13 or higher.